 Types of ATM Networks Connection:

 There are two ways in which ATM connections between endpoints can be distinguished by the Quality of Service parameters and formats of their addressing schemes.
 The type of ATM is determined by ATM signaling.
-The signaling components situates at the end station and at the ATM switch.
-The creation, management and termination of SVCs (switched virtual circuits) are determined by the signaling layer of ATM’s software.
+The signaling components situate at the end station and at the ATM switch.
+The creation, management, and termination of SVCs (switched virtual circuits) are determined by the signaling layer of ATM’s software.
 UNI (User Network Interface) is the ATM standard wire protocol applied by the signaling software.
-The manner in which an ATM switch signals another ATM switch is composed of a second signaling standard known as NNI (Network Network Interface).
+The manner in which an ATM switch signals another ATM switch is composed of a second signaling standard known as NNI (Network-Network Interface).
 ATM has two types:

 - Point to point connections

 If an ATM-aware process wants to connect to another process on some other network then it needs to establish an SVC which can be asked from signaling software.
 The signaling software sends request of creating a SVC by the virtue of ATM adapter and the reserved signaling VC to the ATM switch.

 The TAM switches keep forwarding the request until it reache its destination.
 Considering the ATM address for the connection and the internal network database of the switch (routing table), ATM switches ahs the right to determine which switch to propagate the request next.
 It is determined by each switch whether the service category and Quality of Service needs of the request are achieved.
 If the request of the virtual circuit is supported by all the switches, the end station of the destination receives a packet that has VC number.
 From now onwards, the ATM-aware process can directly interact with the destination by sending packets to the VPI/VCI that recognize the specified VC.